 Sign in to view this content

-This Unit of Work is for our members.
-If you're already part of our organisation please sign in.
+This resource is for our members.
+If you're already a member of NSEAD please sign in.
 Or, click below to see our membership plans

 You might also be interested in these intermediate resources.....

 The intention of this unit is to introduce children to the idea of abstraction in the history of art, and the possibility of making such paintings themselves